Language

 A frequent error involves using "told" without specifying who received the information, which violates the verb's standard structure.

-1.1 Incorrect Example: "He told that he would be late."
+"He told us that he would be late."

 Either add the necessary indirect object after "told" or switch to "said" if you don't want to specify the recipient.